Ileana D'Cruz: Expansion to Hindi films and recognition (2012–2018)

 Following a year hiatus, D'Cruz appeared opposite Akshay Kumar in the 2016 film Rustom.
 The film emerged as the fourth highest-grossing Hindi film of the year, collecting more than 2 billion at the box office.
 D'Cruz played Cynthia Pavri, a character based on Sylvia Nanavati.
 Anna MM Vetticad noted, "Illeana D’Cruz looks stunning in the film and does a decent job, but her characterisation is troubling."
 In 2017, D'Cruz first played a talkative Punjabi girl in Mubarakan, opposite Arjun Kapoor.
 The film was a moderate success at the box office.
 Saibal Chatterjee noted, "Mubarakan gives Ileana far more space than other actresses and she makes the most of the opportunity."
 In the next film, Baadshaho, she played a Rajasthani princess (a character based on Gayatri Devi), opposite Ajay Devgn.
 Kriti Tulsiani found her performance to be "superficial and unconvincing".
 It was a box office failure.

 D'Cruz's first release of 2018 Raid, saw her play an income tax officer's wife opposite Ajay Devgn.
 The film was a major commercial success.
 Taran Adarsh stated that D'Cruz provides "depth" to her character.
 With her next release, D'Cruz returned to Telugu films after six years.
 She reunited with Ravi Teja in Amar Akbar Anthony.
-She played a multiple personality disorder patient.
+She played a dissociative identity disorder patient.
 Despite good expectations, the film failed at the box office.
 Hemanth Kumar CR found her to be "convincing".

-Career fluctuations (2019–present)
+Career fluctuations (2019–2024)

 In 2019, D'Cruz played a con woman in Pagalpanti, opposite John Abraham.
 Priyanka Sinha Jha of News18 stated, "Ileana looks beautiful but has precious little to do."
 The film failed at the box office.
 With no release in 2020, she played a journalist in the 2021 The Big Bull alongside Abhishek Bachchan.
 Ronak Kotecha was appreciative of her "honest performance".

 Following a three-year sabbatical, D'Cruz returned to films in 2024.
 She first played a dark-skin girl in Unfair & Lovely, opposite Randeep Hooda.
 Dhaval Roy stated, "Ileana shines as the endearing yet no-nonsense Lovely.
 But her makeup looks patchy and inconsistent throughout."
 In the same year, she played an emerging actress opposite Pratik Gandhi in Do Aur Do Pyaar.
 Anuj Kumar of The Hindu found her to be an "absolute delight".
 Both films underperformed at the box office.